Zhihu Inc. (ZH) Reveals an Earnings Mystery

 JP Morgan gave a rating of “Underweight” to ZH, setting the target price at $1.80 in the report published on March 14th of the current year.

-During the last 5 trading sessions, ZH rose by +47.27%, which changed the moving average for the period of 200-days by -67.36% in comparison to the 20-day moving average, which settled at $1.0955.
-In addition, Zhihu Inc. saw -75.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZH fell by -2.94%, which changed the moving average for the period of 200-days by -61.74% in comparison to the 20-day moving average, which settled at $1.1723.
+In addition, Zhihu Inc. saw -76.17% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ZH